Welcome back for another trail update!

 A couple of miles before the shelter, I came across a group (most of the people from the shelter last night) sitting in a field.
 One of the guys, Honeybun, had his father meet them out there to provide trail magic.
 They had fruit, cookies, and some granola bars.
 It was very nice.
 We all hung out for a while before moving out toward the shelter.

 I got to the shelter at about 4:30pm, one of my earliest days, and got a spot in the shelter for the night.
-Pretty much everyone from the shelter last night is here, whichever is cool.
+Pretty much everyone from the shelter last night is here, which is cool.

 Tomorrow I’m planning to do 21mi to another shelter.